ceph/ceph/doc/mgr/dashboard.rst

      $ ceph dashboard set-prometheus-api-host 'http://localhost:9090'

-   After setting up the hosts, you have to refresh your the dashboard in your browser window.
+   After setting up the hosts, you have to refresh the dashboard in your browser window.

 #.
 Use both methods